A decayed or broken tooth can cause daily discomfort and make you feel self-conscious about your appearance.

 After dental crown placement, you will have a healthy, seamless smile that can last for years.

-Leave Our Office With a Smile Dental Crowns Require No Downtime
+Dental Crowns Require No Downtime

 Restoring a tooth with a dental crown requires no recovery time.
 Many patients can return to their normal routine immediately after placement.
 Mild sensitivity is a normal side effect and should subside within a few days.
 Contact our Stockbridge practice if you are experiencing any pain or discomfort a week after treatment.